Jay Cooke State Park

 Waterfalls

-There are a series of majestic waterfalls located within the park, just a short walk from the ranger station.
+There are plenty of majestic waterfalls located within the park, just a short walk from the ranger station.
 This part of the park is quite readily known, not only for the spectacular falls but also for the thrilling suspension bridge.
 Here, park visitors have the opportunity to really get a good look at the rushing waters.
 For those who would rather not brave the bridge, views of the falls can be taken in elsewhere.
 Other cascades can be spotted along the nine-mile Rushing Rapids Parkway -- a good hike or scenic drive for those who love waterfalls.

 Naturalist Programs